Flash-X/Flash-X-docs/docs/source/sfocu.rst

 |       Flash_subroutine           |       Flash_subroutine           |
 +----------------------------------+----------------------------------+

-If such a solution is not possible because no separation between all and statements exists, then there are two remaining courses of action to get the source file to compile.
-One, hide these calls to from drift by forceably disabling the macro expansion.
-To do so, just add the line after .
-The second option is to carry out the macro expansion by hand.
+If such a solution is not possible because no separation between all ``use`` and ``call`` statements exists, then there are two remaining courses of action to get the source file to compile.
+One, hide these calls to ``Grid_releaseBlkPtr`` from drift by forceably disabling the macro expansion.
+To do so, just add the line
-This also requires disabling the macro with the undef just mentioned, but then also rewriting each call to just as the preprocessor would.
+``#undef Grid_releaseBlkPtr`` after ``#include "Simulation.h"``.
+The
-Please consult to see the text that gets substituted in for .
+second option is to carry out the macro expansion by hand.
+This also requires disabling the macro with the undef just mentioned, but then also rewriting each call to ``Grid_releaseBlkPtr`` just as the preprocessor would.
+Please consult ``Simulation.h`` to see the text that gets substituted in for ``Grid_releaseBlkPtr``.